 Greenleas School drive to help pupils in mastering Maths

 Maths Driving You Crazy?
-Finding your way with maths is to many like navigating without Sat Nav, according to Sheila Quinn, Deputy Head Teacher at Greenleas School.
+Finding your way with maths is to many like navigating without Sat Nav.

 In the old days as new drivers we started off with a map, or directions from Dad; then with a basic understanding we had fun exploring and creating a network in our minds of how all the roads where we lived connected.
 We went up a few blind alleys, took a few very long detours but eventually mastered the area where we lived.
-This gave us confidence to launch ourselves further afield and explore throughout the UK.
-We certainly would be able to tell if the Sat Nav was giving us somewhat silly directions and telling us to drive off the end of a pier.
+This gave us confidence to launch ourselves further afield.
+Our discerning knowledge would certainly be able to tell if the Sat Nav was telling us to drive off the end of a pier.
 This is a confidence or mastery of navigation.

-It is now 2016 and you have moved to a new town, you could just use your Sat Nav to get around without really taking in where you are.
-However, if the Sat Nav lost connection you would find yourself with only a basic recall of some of your most used routes, and if one of those routes had a road block you would be a little lost as you had never really developed an overall picture.
-You would perhaps wish you had adopted your earlier style of learning about your surroundings.
+It is now 2018 and you have moved to a new town, you could just rely on your Sat Nav to get around but would you really be taking in where you are?.
+If the Sat Nav lost connection you could find yourself with only a basic recall of some of your most used routes, and if one of those routes had a road block you would be a little lost as you had never really developed an overall picture.
+You would perhaps wish you had adopted your earlier style of learning about your area and creating a map in your mind that related your surroundings.

 The original example of learning through exploring, demonstrates Relational Knowledge.
 The Sat Nav driver with only basic knowledge of their own is demonstrating Instrumental Learning.
 It is the former Relational Learning that leads to Mastery of a subject.